Window expressions

 With macro commands, if window (still) does not exist, QM waits max 0.5 second, unless speed (spe) is 0 or window handle (variable or function except win) is used.

-A window handle is an unique numeric value that the system assigns to each window and child window when creating it.
-The handle does not change until the window is destroyed.
+Window handle is an unique numeric value that the system assigns to each window and child window when creating it.
+It does not change until the window is destroyed.

 See also: window styles